MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex3_DLP_reports.md

 ### Task 1 - Grant access to DLP reports

-In this exercise, you will grant the new compliance officer access to the DLP reports.
+In this exercise, you will grant the new compliance officer Megan Bowen access to the DLP reports.
 As a non-technical user this compliance officer will only read reports and not change the DLP configuration.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.